AI Search Trends to Watch in 2026 (What Actually Matters)

 In 2026, that model is breaking.

 AI-powered search engines are designed to resolve intent inside the interface.
-They summarize, compare, explain, and cite often without sending the user anywhere else.
+They summarize, compare, explain, and cite often without sending the user anywhere else, resulting in more zero click results.

 This isn’t accidental.
 It’s the logical outcome of AI systems optimized for efficiency and satisfaction, not page views.